 Accordingly, you can plant flowers or decorative weeds as well.
 You can go even be creative with it by making topiaries.
 Therefore, it serves a decorative purpose too.

-An easy way to make sure there is no bare soil is to over-seed your yard.
-It will help build up a dense amount of roots under the soil surface, stopping water or wind from eroding it.
+An easy way to ensure no bare soil is to over-seed your yard.
+It will help build dense roots under the soil surface, stopping water or wind from eroding it.

 Also, planting wildflowers this way will enhance the beauty of your yard by adding stability to your soil.
 They’re cheap but give an enchanting look to your garden effortlessly.